webtrendzs/poc-core/README.md

 # install the repo with npm
 npm install

+# update ampath-poc and poc-shared symlinks in the core repo
+# rem this will make the production build hence it needs all the packages
+npm link ampath-poc
+npm link poc-shared

-# start the server
+# start the app
 npm start

 ```

-go to [http://localhost:3000](http://localhost:3000) in your browser
+Go to [http://localhost:3000](http://localhost:3000) in your browser.

+**When you make changes to poc-shared or ampath-poc, make sure run `npm build` so that the changes can reflect in poc-core**

 # Table of Contents
 * [File Structure](#file-structure)